Purdue-CS193/homework-0-Mentor13/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Modernist Themes
+### Modernist Theme

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/kalutes/CS193_Fall18_Lab1/settings).
+Your Pages site will use the layout and styles from the Modernist theme you have selected in your [repository settings](https://github.com/kalutes/CS193_Fall18_Lab1/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact